 So, vertical communication is the communication where information or messages flows within the top level of the organizational structure and bottom level of the organizational structure.

-Without communicating with superior and subordinate, no organization runs a single day.
-Communication without upper level and the lower level employee is very much essential for organization.
+Without communicating with superiors and subordinates, no organization runs a single day.
+Communication between the upper level and the lower level employee is very much essential for organization.
 Some advantages of vertical communication system are as follows:

 - Conveying message of subordinate: Through upward direction of vertical communication system, the upper-level management covey their suggestions, complains and recommendations to the subordinates.

 - Maintains good labor-management relations: There is a systematic flow of information under his communication system, so a good relationship can be developed between superiors and subordinates.

 - Maintains organizational discipline: There is a chain of command in vertical communication system.
 So, a sense of discipline may be developed among the employees.